minhtrangvy/GAPythonInstructorFlaskApp/README.md

 Lists all the movies that are currently in theaters.
 More specifically, it lists all movies that were released within the last month.
 ### /form
 Renders a form where the user can input their phone number and choose their favorite movie genres.

+## Disclaimer
+All movie information displayed in this app is pulled from The Movie DB API.
+Sometimes the API could have incorrect information because it is a relatively open API
+where anyone can edit the information online.
+Kind of like Wikipedia.